 Abstract

 A substantial body of work views initial foreign market entries (FMEs) as intentional and deliberately planned by proactive entrepreneurs.
 However, research suggests that FMEs may also occur serendipitously.
 We take an international opportunity recognition (IOR) perspective and focus on the cognitive underpinnings of serendipitous internationalization processes associated with six ventures.
-We highlight differences in entrepreneurs’ causal logics and cognitive attributes that allow for causal logic updates and therefore oscillations between serendipitous and subsequent planned FMEs, and explain when and why an effectuation logic is more likely to be employed.
-We extend research on IOR and provide new insights for the cognitive process perspective on opportunity recognition
+We highlight differences in entrepreneurs’ causal logics and cognitive attributes that, in the process of updating causal logics, create oscillations between serendipitous and subsequent planned FMEs, and explain when and why an effectuation logic is more likely to be employed.
+We extend research on IOR by elaborating a dynamic interaction between planned and unplanned cognition that provides new insights on how cognitive processes facilitate opportunity recognition

 Keywords: international opportunity recognition; international entrepreneurship; serendipity; effectuation; cognition